 Authorities granted all four children Special Immigrant Juvenile Status (SIJS) in late 2016 and each have pending applications for legal permanent residence.
 To obtain SIJS, a state court determined that it is not in the minors' best interest to return to his or her home country.
 Under US law, a minor with SIJS is considered to have been paroled in the US.
 Authorities issued three of the children their Employment Authorization Document in January 2017 while the fourth awaits his.
 The 3rd Circuit Court of Appeals granted all four mothers stays of removal while they challenge their removal orders in federal court.
 Additionally, each of the four families has an unchallenged sponsor in the US who is willing to take them in and ensure their appearance in court.
 Despite this, their SIJ status, compelling grounds for asylum and protection, and mental and physical health concerns, ICE officials refuse to release these four children and their mothers.
-There is no justification under US or international law to continue to detain them.
+There is no justification under international law to continue to detain them and US law does not provide sufficient basis for their release.